 Voice chat is now standard fare in video gaming communities.
 Gone are the days when you had to share a couch to socialize while playing.
-Why bother when you can stay at home and chat over the internet all the same?
-The technology exists!
+Why bother when you can stay at home and chat over the internet instead?

-But with so many options available, you may be confused as to which one is right for you and your circle of friends.
-We’ll show you the five best voice chat solutions for gaming and each of their pros and cons.
+However, with so many options available, you may be confused as to which one is right for you and your circle of friends.
+So, here are the best free voice chat apps for gaming, along with their pros and cons.

-Discord is a free app that runs on Windows, Mac, Linux, Android, iOS, and as a web app (not as feature-rich as the desktop versions as far as voice configuration).
+Discord is a free app that runs on Windows, Mac, Linux, Android, iOS, and as a web app (which sadly isn’t as feature-rich as the desktop versions).
 If you’ve ever used Slack or IRC, then you’ll feel right at home on Discord.
 In addition to voice chat, Discord supports text chat and video chat (for up to 10 people).

 The Pros of Discord

-In other words, you and your friends can get set up and running within minutes.
+You and your friends can get set up and running within minutes.
 Servers are private and people can only join them through invite links (a “public” server is one with a permanent public invite link that anyone can use).
-Discord has many features beyond just the voice chat client—it’s one of the best game launchers to organize and launch your PC games.
-It’s also one of the best social networks for gamers!
+Discord has many features beyond just the voice chat client, and is well worth checking out.

 The Cons of Discord

 Since all servers are hosted through Discord, an outage means all Discord servers go down and you can’t do anything about it except wait.

-Furthermore, Discord servers are only hosted in the following locations: U.S. East, U.S. Central, U.S. West, U.S. South, Europe West, Europe Central, Russia, Brazil, Hong Kong, Singapore, and Australia.
-If you’re outside those regions, then latency may cause intolerable delays in voice chat.
+Furthermore, Discord servers are hosted in the following locations: U.S. East, U.S. Central, U.S. West, U.S. South, Europe, Russia, Brazil, Hong Kong, Singapore, India, Japan, South Africa, and Australia.
+If you’re outside those regions, then latency may cause delays in your voice chat.